ansible/ansibullbot/ISSUE_HELP.md

 * **bot_broken** - Use this command if you think the ansibot is misbehaving, and an Ansible staff member will investigate.
 * **ready_for_review** - If you are finished making commits to your pullrequest or have made changes due to a request, please use this command to trigger a review from the maintainer(s).

+### When will your PR be merged?

+#### New Modules

+New modules require two **shipits** from anyone in the community before the bot will label it "shipit".
+At that point, the module will be merged once a member of the Ansible organization has reviewed it and decided to include it.

+#### Existing Modules

+Module's have metadata with a "supported_by" field per the (metadata proposal)[https://github.com/ansible/proposals/issues/30].
+The possible values of supported_by are:
+* unmaintained: no community members are responsible for this module, so changes will have to be reviewed by the core team until someone volunteers to maintain it.
+See "core".
+* core: Members of the Ansible organization typically do all the maintainence on this module, so only they can approve changes.
+Expect review to take longer than most other modules because of the volume the core team has on a daily basis.
+* commiter: These modules are developed and maintained by the community, but the Ansible core team needs to approve changes.
+Once two community members give "shipit", the core team will be alerted to review.
+* community: These modules are also developed, maintained and supported by the community.
+If you are a maintainer for the module, use the "shipit" command to have the PR automerged, otherwise the bot will wait for shipits from 2 maintainers and then automerge.

+NOTE: If you have changes to other files in the PR, the supported_by field is ignored because the Ansible core team *must* approve those changes.

+#### Non-module changes

+The ansible core team approves these pullrequests and it may take some time for them to get to your request.

 ## For community maintainers
 Thanks in advance for taking a look at issues+pullrequests and for your ongoing maintainince.
 If you are unable to troubleshoot or review this issue/pullrequest with the information provided, please ping the submitter of the issue in a comment to let them know.